tomas/needle/README.md

   },
 }

-needle.post('http://somewhere.com/over/the/rainbow', data, {multipart: true}, function(err, resp, body){
+needle.post('http://somewhere.com/over/the/rainbow', data, { multipart: true }, function(err, resp, body){
   // if you see, when using buffers we need to pass the filename for the multipart body.
   // you can also pass a filename when using the file path method, in case you want to override
   // the default filename to be received on the other end.